Japan’s SoftBank ends WeWork tender, remains behind bailout

 SoftBank said its bailout of WeWork, announced late last year, would go ahead.

-Views on WeWork’s potential are.
+Views on WeWork’s potential vary.
 Detractors say it’s just a glorified real estate company.
 Backers say WeWork spaces are attractive because they are equipped with the latest net and other technology features and offer opportunities for personal networking.

 SoftBank and its Vision Fund, which gathers investment money, has promised to invest more than $14 billion in WeWork, including the latest bailout money.